 There is a limitation to how much content you can stream per month, which makes Hoopla unlikely to become someone’s go-to streaming service.
 It’s far more suited to being one that you dip into every couple of weeks to pick up a new audiobook, for example.
 Additionally, the quantity of content available is determined by the library you’re signed up to.

-Signing up to the Hoopla service is free with a library card.
+Signing up for the Hoopla service is free with a library card.
 Make sure you get one from a well-stocked library, as that decides the variety and quantity of content available to stream.
 If you have a library card, check out our guide to signing up for Hoopla now.